mitch-at-ibm/faststart-provisioning-lab/01-manual-deploy.md

-# Step 1 - Manual deploy
+# Part 1 - Manual deploy

 ## Deploy app to Jenkins on OCP 3.11

 **Note:**

-For these exercises you will be asked for a `<dev-namespace>`.
+For these exercises you will be asked for a `{dev-namespace}`.
 That value should be the name you claimed in the box note prefixed to `-dev` (e.g. user01-dev)

 ### Provision Jenkins ephemeral